We understand that the college application process can be stressful but we work to make applying to Manhattan College as easy as possible.

 You are assured a place in the class, on the condition that you maintain the same level of academic achievement upon which your acceptance was based.

-You must submit a nonrefundable deposit ($900 for resident students and $500 for commuter students) by the deadline indicated on your acceptance letter.
+You must submit a nonrefundable deposit ($1000 for resident and commuter students) by the deadline indicated on your acceptance letter.

 All Early Decision candidates are automatically evaluated for academic scholarship.
 If you qualify for a merit scholarship based on your GPA and standardized test scores, you will be notified at the time of acceptance.